-I came across a blog post on the Gadgeteer website recently that is near and dear to my heart.
-It's entitled "My Crutchfield Experience," and in it author Dave Rees details his experience installing his own car stereo, complete with lots of photos.
+While surfing through the Internet one day, I found a blog post on the Gadgeteer website entitled "My Crutchfield Experience."
+In the article, author Dave Rees details his experience installing his own car stereo, complete with lots of photos.
 Reading it put a smile on my face — not just because it casts a nice light on Crutchfield, but because Mr. Rees details an experience very close to my own.
-You can see his results below:

-I rolled into Crutchfield for my first day of work "rocking" a factory tape deck and stock speakers.
+When I rolled into Crutchfield for my first day of work, I was "rocking" a factory tape deck and stock speakers.
 "Muddy" is a word I'd use to describe the sound I was getting, and the portable CD player plus cassette adapter kludge only prolonged my audio agony.
-Clearly, change was called for, but like so many of you out there I had a mental block in place that kept me from even shopping for a car stereo in the first place.
+Clearly, change was called for, but like so many of you out there, I had a mental block that kept me from even shopping for a car stereo in the first place.
 I just assumed I couldn't do it!
-Thankfully, Crutchfield truly engenders a "can-do" spirit; I quickly caught the fever.
-And the only solution was more stereo.
+Thankfully, Crutchfield engenders a "can-do" spirit, and I quickly caught the fever.
+The only solution was more stereo.

 I drive an older car that is easy to work on, but many cars (especially newer ones) contain A/V systems that are much more complicated than mine.
-Our Advisors can help you even if swapping your factory stereo isn't an option.
-Or use our handy online Outfit my Car tool — just enter your vehicle information to see your car stereo options.
+Our Advisors can help you find something that works, even if swapping your factory stereo isn't an option.
+Or, you can use our handy Outfit my Car tool — just enter your vehicle information to see your car stereo options.

 But back to the piece in the Gadgeteer.
 Like me, Dave Rees was itching for a change.